sebastianjayababu-code/Sales-Analysis-and-Dashboard/README.md

 ## Dashboard
 <img width="2500" height="1876" alt="Supermarket_Sales_Dashboard on Google Data Studio (1)-1" src="https://github.com/user-attachments/assets/51fecc12-d3e4-4073-9797-c5015a3e4b90" />

-## Project Insight
+## Project Insight (get from KPI Q's)
-- Women customers are more likely to buy products compared to men (~65%).
-- The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
+- Snacks, fruits & vegetables have the highest sales for supermarket
-- The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
+- Type supermartket 1 is contributing maximum to the sales
-- The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.
-- More than 90% of the products delivered
+- The outlet identified as OUT035, eastablished in 2004 got the highest sales and orders till date.
+- Fruits and vegetables have the highest total of MRP & wieght compared to other item.

 ## Final Conclusion:
-To improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
-This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
-The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.
+To improve the sales of LegalEase Company, a strategic marketing plan focused on Snacks, fruits & vegetables should be implemented.
+This item categories represents a key consumer segment, as they often make the most amount of sales for the department and which also mean brings the highest footfall for the Superstore.
+The approach should include creating a superstore model which revolves arouund fresh vegetables and fruits with popular snack items.